Martin Midstream Partners L.P. - GuruFocus.com

-Under the terms of the tender offers, holders of the Notes that are validly tendered and accepted at or prior to the expiration time, or holders who deliver to the depository and information agent a properly completed and duly executed notice of guaranteed delivery and subsequently deliver such Notes, each in accordance with the instructions described in the offer to purchase, will receive total cash consideration of $1,015.50 per $1,000 principal amount of 2024 Notes and $1,006.90 per $1,000 principal amount of 2025 Notes, plus an amount equal to any accrued and unpaid interest up to, but not including, the settlement date, which is expected to be February 8, 2023, subject to satisfaction of the Financing Condition described below.

-The tender offers are contingent upon the satisfaction of certain conditions, including the condition that the Issuers shall have raised at least $400 million in gross proceeds from the offering of the New Notes on or prior to the settlement date (the “Financing Condition”).
-The tender offers are not conditioned on any minimum amount of Notes being tendered.
-MMLP may amend, extend or terminate either or both tender offers in its sole discretion.
+The tender offers expired at 5:00 p.m., New York City time, on February 3, 2023 (the “Expiration Time”).
+As of the Expiration Time, an aggregate principal amount of (i) $53,748,045, or approximately 99.997%, of the 2024 Notes and (ii) $289,057,831, or approximately 99.203%, of the 2025 Notes were validly tendered and not validly withdrawn.
+Subject to completion of the New Notes placement described above, MMLP expects to accept for payment all Existing Notes validly tendered prior to the Expiration Time pursuant to the offer to purchase and expects to make payment for all such Existing Notes on February 8, 2023.

-To the extent any Notes remain outstanding after the consummation of the tender offers, the Issuers will exercise their optional redemption rights with respect to any outstanding Notes and satisfy and discharge each indenture governing the Notes (the “Indentures”), as applicable, on the settlement date, in accordance with the terms of the Indentures.
+The Issuers will exercise their optional redemption rights with respect to the outstanding Existing Notes and satisfy and discharge each indenture governing the Existing Notes (the “Indentures”), as applicable, on the settlement date, in accordance with the terms of the Indentures.
 Neither this statement nor the tender offers constitute a notice of redemption under the provisions of the Indentures.

 This press release does not constitute a notice of redemption under the optional redemption provisions of the Indentures, nor does it constitute an offer to sell, or a solicitation of an offer to buy, any security, including the New Notes or the Existing Notes, nor does it constitute an offer, solicitation or sale in any jurisdiction in which such offer, solicitation or sale would be unlawful.